KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MP3Player by asimhsidd](https://github.com/asimhsidd/MMM-MP3Player)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-MP3Player.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.

 ### [MMM-MP3Player by x3mEr](https://github.com/x3mEr/MMM-MP3Player)

 1. `package.json` issue: license should be a valid SPDX license expression
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. No compatible or wrong license field in 'package.json'.
 Without that, we can't use an image.
 4. Typo: Found `Magic Mirror` in file `MMM-MP3Player.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.